-They remained in the cave for many weeks, the waves of the distant sea lifting and falling.
-The Sun Maiden remaining lost to the realm of the dead, until, one night, Menulis heard a bear growl in the darkness.
+They remained in the cave for many weeks, the waves of the distant sea rising and falling, the Sun Maiden remaining lost in the realm of the dead until, one night, Menulis heard a bear growl in the darkness.
 Crawling over to the mouth of the cave, a dagger in hand, he peered out.
-All down through the valley, mist drifted, lit every now and then by lightning.
-Menulis felt the damp moss beneath his fingers, as the ground trembled.
+All down through the valley, mist drifted lit every now and then, by lightning.
+Menulis felt the damp moss, beneath his fingers, as the ground trembled.
 For a moment all was silent, and he placed the dagger on the ground.
-Lowering his eyes he did not see a tail, scales glistening with mud and rain, coil around him.
+Lowering his eyes, he did not see a tail, scales glistening with mud and rain, coil around him.
 Menulis turned and clawed at the earth, as the serpent dragged him away.

-Up ahead a vast oak tree rose out of the earth, its topmost branches disappearing into the sky.
-Menulis glanced down as the serpent flung him against the tree, and pinned him there with his tail.
-Blood dripping down his neck, he saw the one eyed serpent rise up, and in that moment, he knew that it was Velnias, old man of the forest, and primordial god of the underworld.
+Up ahead, a vast oak tree rose out of the earth, its topmost branches disappearing into the sky.
+Menulis glanced down, as the serpent flung him against the tree, and pinned him there with his tail.
+Blood dripped down his neck, and he saw the one eyed serpent rise up and, in that moment, he knew that it was Velnias, old man of the forest, and primordial god of the underworld.

 Lightning stuck the ground, and he hissed, his fangs glistening with spittle.
-Menulis felt the roots of the tree, coil around his ankles and drag him down.
-He clawed at the bark, leaving gashes of silver on the tree.
-Before crying out as lightning struck the ground once more.
-Velnias lashed his tail as a feint golden glow crept over the earth.
+Menulis felt the roots of the tree coil around his ankles, and drag him down.
+He clawed at the bark, leaving gashes of silver on the tree, before crying out, as lightning struck the ground, once more.
+Velnias lashed his tail, as a feint, golden glow crept over the earth.
 Tasting soil on his lips, Menulis watched it too, as the Sun Maiden appeared, dagger in hand.

-The serpent turned, coiled, and shifted his shape into a young man with black, glittering eyes.
+The serpent turned, coiled, and shifted its shape into a young man, with glittering, black, eyes.
 He walked towards her, but she remained resolute, the blade flashing silver.
-Velnias leaned in and she pressed the tip of the blade against his chest.
-He laughed, bearing his foul teeth as he raised his left hand, and summoned a whirlwind that tore through the underworld.
+Velnias leaned in, and she pressed the tip of the blade against his chest.
+He laughed, bearing his foul teeth, as he raised his left hand, and summoned a whirlwind, that tore through the underworld.

-Shades of the dead rose on the air, as the Sun Maiden turned and thrust the blade into the heart of the storm.
+Shades of the dead rose on the air, as the Sun Maiden turned, and thrust the blade into the heart of the storm.
 Incantations spilled from his tongue, but the air shattered, and fell as rain over the land.
 Lightning tore apart the sky once more, and Velnias scowled, before assuming the form of a raven, and flying away.

-Rushing to Menulis she laid a hand on the roots that instantly raised him out of the mire.
-He viewed her tattered clothes and ancient runes that glinted like pale gold over her hands.
-He offered her his hand, and she accepted, as in that moment, her hair spun gold down her back, and gilded branches wove across her forehead.
+Rushing to Menulis, she laid a hand on the roots, that instantly raised him out of the mire.
+He viewed her tattered clothes, and the ancient runes that glinted, like pale gold, over her hands.
+He offered her his hand, and she accepted as, at that moment, her hair spun gold down her back, and gilded branches wove across her forehead.
 Menulis gazed at the fire opal, as the ground trembled, and a single bolt of lightning fell from the sky.
 It tore through the air and struck him, shattering his body into fourteen pieces.
 The Sun Maiden sank to her knees, as Perkunas, who had longed for her himself, withdrew into the upper world.
-Removing the cloth from her body she wrapped up Menulis’s dismembered form, shifted her shape into a swan, and flew away.
+Removing the cloth from her body, she wrapped up Menulis”s dismembered form, shifted her shape into a swan, and flew away.

-The stars spun overhead in a thousand glittering shades, as she cried out into the night.
-The earth echoed her lament as she flew low over the ocean, and resumed her form on the soft sand.
-Her tears became fragments of amber in the sea as she walked away to gather clover, heartsease, and violets.
+The stars spun overhead, in a thousand glittering shades, as she cried out into the night.
+The earth echoed her lament, as she flew low over the ocean, and resumed her form, on the soft sand.
+Her tears became fragments of amber in the sea, as she walked away, to gather clover, heartsease, and violets.